APSL/redux-i18n/README.md

     }
 ```

-Then you will can run the follow commands in your terminal:
+You can then run the following commands in your terminal:

 ```
 npm run extract